 GALVESTON FISHING LOCATIONS

-Topp Dogg Guide Service provides specialized private guided fishing trips in Galveston Bay, Trinity Bay, East Bay, West Bay, the Galveston Channel and the surrounding bay waters.
+Topp Dogg Guide Service provides private guided fishing trips in Galveston Bay, Trinity Bay, East Bay, West Bay and the surrounding bay waters.
 Known to inhabit these Galveston Fishing Locations are speckled trout, red fish, flounder, sand trout, gulf trout, golden croakers, gulf whiting, puppy drum, huge black drum, a variety of sharks and big bull reds.
-No matter what time of the year it is even winter time, most of these fish are very abundant in most parts of the all the waters that make up the Galveston Bay Complex.
+No matter what time of the year it is, most of these fish are very abundant in most parts of the all the waters that make up the Galveston Bay Complex.

-Below are the Galveston Marinas, Ramps and Fishing Docks that the Captains will meet you at to begin your Galveston Bay Fishing Trip.
-Click on the marker of choice on the map according to the color, then click on "To Here" and type in your address info. and print the directions.
+Below are the Galveston Marinas, ramps and fishing docks that the Capt.
+Alan or Capt.
+Steven will meet you at to begin your Galveston Bay Fishing Trip.
+Click on the marker of choice on the map according to the color, then click on "To Here" and type in your address information and print the directions.
+You can also call Capt.
+Alan or Capt.
+Steven for directions.

 Red drum and speckled trout are the premier recreational fished species of the bay.
 Regulations passed to protect speckled trout included no commercial sale since 1981, implementation of minimum and maximum sizes and a daily bag limit for recreational fishermen since 1982.
 Red fish and recently flounder have also had some regulation changes over the past 10 years.
 These species showed increases in first-time spawners and adults after these regulations were implemented, despite several adverse natural events, including a freeze in 1983, a red tide in 1986, and two freezes in 1989.
 On September 13th, 2008 Hurricane Ike made landfall directly over Galveston Island and caused massive damage to Galveston Island and the Bolivar Peninsula.
 Galveston Island has since rebuilt and the bays once filled with debris from Hurricane Ike has since been cleaned and the overall fishing in all of the Galveston Bay Complex is still outstanding.
 Near limits of healthy speckled trout and red fish are being caught on most guided fishing trips.
 Galveston Bay is still considered by most saltwater anglers as one of the very best places to go fishing up and down the Texas Gulf Coast.
 If you get a chance you should take advantage of what the Galveston Bay Complex has to offer.